mrhrifat/mrhrifat/README.md

 ### Assalamu Alaikum ! 👋

 <p align="justify">
 This is Rakibul Hassan Rifat from Bangladesh.
-For being a Software Engineer, I am tempted to work with web technologies.
-Currently, I am learning & developing web-based applications.
-I am trying to being a competitive problem solver with attractive logic in Hacker Rank, Leet Code, & Free Code Camp.
-Writing readable and reusable code are my first priorities.
+To be a skilled and great Software Engineer, for now I am tempted to work with web technology.
+I will also work with other technologies near future.
+Currently, I am learning and developing web based applications.
+I am trying to be a competitive problem solver and solving problems in the Hacker Rank.
+I have been learning programming on my own since I got acquainted with programming.
 </p>

 <!--